sppunderreview/PSSO/README.md

-# Artifact - Scalable Program Clone Search Through Spectral Analyss
+# Artifact - Scalable Program Clone Search Through Spectral Analysis

 The artifact is a purposely-built framework for clone search method comparison.